 “The paradox of ‘institutionalizing dynamism’: Stability and change in high-tech standard-setting” (with Jing-Ming Shiu and Yu-Lan Chen)

-US-China tensions over technology: Another set of projects examine the dynamic evolution since the early 2000s of Chinese industrial and technology policies, and US reactions, including economic coercion.
+US-China tensions over technology: With industrial organization as background, another set of projects examine the dynamic evolution since the early 2000s of Chinese industrial and technology policies, and US reactions, including economic coercion.

-With Abe Newman @Georgetown, Yeling Tan @UOregon and Henry Farrell @SAIS, we are working with a large newspaper dataset with over 500,000 articles from 2005-2020.
+With Abe Newman @Georgetown, Yeling Tan @Oxford and Henry Farrell @SAIS, we have published a forthcoming article in ISQ on Chinese bureaucratic perceptions of interdependence and technological vulnerability, using a large Chinese newspaper dataset with over 500,000 articles from 2005-2020.
 We are examining the impact of US export controls (and other policies), and the Snowden revelations on Chinese reactions as reflected in Chinese newspapers (and Chinese policies) in terms of the relative salience of “security” and “development.”

 Other research areas and datasets concerning US-China relations that I’m working on:

-8) Applications of US sanctions legislation, including export controls and tariffs and other forms of economic coercion.
-I am examining the implications of ICT modularity on the capacity of Chinese firms and government policy to react effectively to US ‘weaponization’ of supply chains.
-We are using a comprehensive dataset of all Chinese firms on BIS Entity List, and coded each BIS Federal Register Notice.
+7) Applications of US sanctions legislation, including export controls and tariffs and other forms of economic coercion.
+I am examining the implications of industrial organization on the capacity of Chinese firms and government policy to react effectively to US ‘weaponization’ of supply chains.
+I am using a comprehensive dataset of all Chinese firms on BIS’s Entity List, which codes each BIS Federal Register Notice, along with many of the datasets mentioned earlier.

 Other exciting projects include: